Average analytic ranks of elliptic curves over number fields: Counting elliptic curves

-Applying Theorem \ref{thm:WProjFinFin} to each pair in the above set and then summing over all pairs yields the following asymptotic for the number of elliptic curves of bounded height over $K$ with reduction of Kodaira type III* at $\p$:
+Applying Theorem \ref{thm:WProjFinFin} to each $\Omega_{\p,0}^{\aff}(a,b)$, and summing over all pairs $(a,b)$, yields the following asymptotic for the number of elliptic curves of bounded height over $K$ with reduction of Kodaira type III* at $\p$: